tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/常见问题_intl_en.md

 **Registration Errors**

-- If the Command Tool returns error codes such as 10004, 10002 or 20, please refer to the following:[Android SDK Error Code Reference List](https://intl.cloud.tencent.com/document/product/1024/30722)
+- If the Command Tool returns error codes such as 10004, 10002 or 20, please refer to the [Android SDK Error Code Reference List](https://intl.cloud.tencent.com/document/product/1024/30722)

 **No callback on registration**

 - Check if wup package is added.
-- Check to see if the current network is stable.
-It is recommended to try under 4G networks as Wi-Fi may suffer from a lack of bandwidth due to having too many users.
+- Check if the current network is stable.
+We recommend trying with 4G networks as Wi-Fi may suffer from a lack of bandwidth due to having too many users.
 - Devices released by Nubia in the second half of 2015 and 2016 are all unable to register.
 Models include the Nubia Z11 series, Nubia Z11S series and the Nubia Z9S series.
 Only earlier devices are able to register.
 This includes devices in the Z7 series, My Prague series (applies for TPNS 2.47 and 3.X versions).

 #### 1.1.3 Unable to receive push notifications once App is closed